Ayurveda Constipation Medicine Without Harsh Laxatives

 • Medications like some antibiotics

-• Certain medical conditions like Irritable Bowel Syndrome, Obstructed Defecation syndrome and more
+• Certain medical conditions like Irritable Bowel Syndrome, Obstructed Defecation syndrome, and more

 Ayurveda Treatment for Constipation at Vaidyaratnam Vrindavan Ayurveda Chikitsalayam